|Molecular Biology||Storage: -20°CShipping: Blue Ice|

 Storage and Stability:

-Lyophilized powder may be stored at -20°C. Stable for 12 months at -20°C. Reconstitute with sterile buffer or ddH2O.
+Lyophilized powder may be stored at -20°C. Stable for 12 months after receipt at -20°C. Reconstitute with sterile buffer or ddH2O.
 Aliquot and store at -20°C. For maximum recovery of product, centrifuge the original vial after thawing and prior to removing the cap.
 Further dilutions can be made in assay buffer.

 Supplied as a dialyzed, lyophilized powder.